markolech/nextjs-test/README.md

 # Breaking Bad Next.js

-I am testing and learning how to use Next.js.

-I quickly through a quick page using a free Breaking Bad API: https://breakingbadapi.com/
+I quickly created A Breaking Bad app using the Next.js framework and a free Breaking Bad API.

 ## Purpose